 Bring to a boil over medium-high heat, add the salt, then reduce heat to a simmer, cover, and simmer for about 3 hours or until the beans are very tender.

 Remove the onion, carrot, celery, and fennel fronds and discard them (you can keep the carrots and add them back in to be pureed with the cooked beans if desired).

 In another large stockpot, heat 2 tablespoons of the extra-virgin olive oil over medium-low heat, then add the garlic and saute until lightly golden.

 Add the drained beans and some of the reserved cooking water.
 (You may optionally add the carrots back in at this point, as well.)

 Using a handheld immersion blender, puree the beans until they're very smooth, adding some of the cooking water as necessary to adjust the consistency.

 Adjust seasoning with salt (as necessary) to taste.

 Serve drizzled with extra-virgin olive oil.

-A traditional variation, for a heartier soup that can serve as a one-pot meal, is to add pieces of spaghetti, broken into shorter bits about 2-3 inches long, after pureeing and cook the pasta in the puree until tender.
+- A traditional variation, for a heartier soup that can serve as a one-pot meal, is to add pieces of spaghetti, broken into shorter bits about 2 to 3 inches long, after pureeing and cook the pasta in the puree until tender.